 9. My Hope Next Door (The Fairfield)

-Our heroine, Katie Stone, goes back to her hometown because her mom is sick.
+Our heroine, Katie Stone, returns to her hometown because her mom is sick.
 Her parents are not Christians.
-So, it’s a pretty volatile environment in her home.
+So, her home is a pretty volatile environment.
 She recently became a Christian, trying to straighten up her life.
 She had an issue with drugs and guys who used her in the past.

-So she’s trying to figure out a new way of living with Jesus.
-The guy that owns the house beside her parent’s house is the pastor’s son of the town.
-So they strike up a friendship, and they both have things that they’re working through.
+So, she’s trying to figure out a new way of living with Jesus.
+The guy who owns the house beside her parent’s house is the pastor’s son in the town.
+So they strike up a friendship, and they both have things they’re working through.

-The son also had a falling out with the church over something pretty intense.
-So they both are healing, and their friendship is a part of that.
+The son also fell out with the church over something pretty intense.
+So, they both are healing, and their friendship is a part of that.
 Then it turns into more.
 Seeing the progression of the relationship was so satisfying.
 Overall, it was about hard things but told so beautifully compared to Redeeming Love.

 Author: Tammy L. Gray